axel-rock/sveltekit-firebase/README.md

 It can also create a table of content.

+## Easy theming

+https://realtimecolors.com/ > Just copy paste the generated CSS in the themes files.

 # Extras

 You can set `minInstances` to 1 in the `firebase.json` file, to avoid cold starts.
 Estimations varies, but my latest tests showed that it costs around 30€/month, significantly more than what I've seen on other sources.